Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 - No business description or a generic description lacking keywords

-- Outdated contact information or website links
+- Outdated contact information or broken website links

 Ignoring Customer Reviews and Feedback

 Neglecting to respond to reviews—both positive and negative—is a missed opportunity on multiple fronts.
 It signals to potential customers that you don’t value feedback, and it fails to capitalize on the SEO benefits of review responses.
+Every unanswered review is a wasted chance to demonstrate your customer service commitment.

 Not Utilizing Google Business Profile Posts

 Creating a content calendar specifically for your Google Business Profile can help maintain a consistent posting schedule and ensure you’re maximizing this feature’s potential.
+I recommend planning at least a month ahead with a mix of promotional posts, informational content, and customer spotlights.

 Overlooking Analytics and Performance Insights